spider-robinson/echo_buddy/song_buddy_app/README.md

 Say "Yes" or some variant to let the program know to start recording your song snippet for seven seconds.

-Say "No" or some variante to tell the program to stop and exit.
+Say "No" or some variant to tell the program to stop and exit.